Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

 ### Response Variable

 - **Variable:** Vision Score
-- **Reason for Choice:** The vision score represents a player's ability to perceive and manage the game environment, which is a crucial performance metric in **League of Legends**.
+- **Reason for Choice:** Vision score represents a player's ability to perceive and manage the game environment on the map, which is a crucial in **League of Legends**.
 Predicting this score helps in understanding how effectively players use vision, an important skill for strategic gameplay.

 ### Evaluation Metrics